MiraiTsukiGames/S2I-JS-Advanced/README.md

 ### 3 - Create .env file

 Create a text file in the root folder and name it .env <br>
-Copy and paste in the file .env and save it<br>
+Copy and paste this code in the file .env and save it<br>

 `API_URL="https://openlibrary.org/subjects/"`<br>
 `BOOK_URL="https://openlibrary.org"`